 Forrest’s Final Thought

-As we wrapped up our conversation, Forrest looked at the book in his hands and then back at me.
-“I like this idea of "One Bag Life," he said with a smile.
+As we wrapped up our conversation, I handed Forrest a copy of my book "One Bag Life of a Mental Health Warrior."
+“I like this,’” he said with a smile.
 “It’s simple, and it makes sense.
 Life isn’t about the stuff you have; it’s about the things you do and the people you care about.”

 I couldn’t have said it better myself.
 As Forrest prepared to head off on the next leg of his journey, he promised to tell people about my book as he continued his run across the country.
-“Life is about the experiences, not the material stuff we have,” he reminded me one last time before jogging away.
+'Life is about the experiences, not the material stuff we have,' he reminded me one last time before jogging away.
+Watching Forrest disappear into the distance, I realized just how right he was.

 Bruce Schutter

-(Creator of the Mental Health Warrior Program and Challenge Coin)
+Creator of the Mental Health Warrior Program and Challenge Coin